Attack on Titan (film): Technical difficulties

 Attack on Titan: Part 1 received criticism from San Francisco, Ohio, Kentucky, Texas, and Wisconsin theater attendees due to a subtitle ("I've been waiting for this day!") freezing in the first ten minutes of the film and continued to stay frozen for a majority of the film due to a software problem.
 As a consequence, Funimation announced that they would hardsub Part 2 and all future releases.
 However, others have reported the subtitles working properly in other theaters.
 Funimation has reported that fewer than 2% of theaters have been affected by the freeze.

+Russia bans

+In July 2021, the Oktyabrsky District Court in Saint Petersburg banned the film along with some Happy Tree Friends, Mortal Kombat Legends: Scorpion's Revenge, based on anime, claiming that the film "can harm children’s mental health and spiritual and moral development."

 Remake

 In January 2017, it was reported that Warner Bros. was in negotiations to secure the film rights to the Attack on Titan franchise.
-Harry Potter film series, Death Note, & Downfall producer David Heyman would be on board to produce a proposed two-film project that would remake the 2015 Japanese live-action film adaptations.
+Harry Potter film series producer David Heyman would be on board to produce a proposed two-film project that would remake the 2015 Japanese live-action film adaptations.
 However, the following day, a Kodansha representative denied this report, but said there were other projects in negotiations.
-In October of the same year, Warner Bros. finalized a deal with Kodansha, as well as announcing Andy Muschietti to direct, with Heyman, Masi Oka, and Barbara Muschietti (the director's sister) to produce.
+In October of the same year, Warner Bros. finalized a deal with Kodansha.
+It was announced that Andy Muschietti will direct the Attack on Titan live action remake, along with Heyman, Masi Oka, and Barbara Muschietti (the director's sister) to produce.
+However, in November 2023, Muschietti left the project due to scheduling conflicts.

+Other media

+Actor Satoru Matsuo's experience as a cast member in the film was depicted in the 2022 biographical television series Lost Man Found, where he was portrayed by David Chen.